RevealBi/Documentation/docs/user/visualization-types/scatter-bubble-charts.md

 ---
 title: How to Create Scatter and Bubble Charts Visualization
-_description: Find out how to create and use Scatter and Bubble Charts visualization in Slingshot Analytics.
+_description: Find out how to create and use Scatter and Bubble Charts visualization in Reveal.
 ---

 # Scatter and Bubble Charts